dev-ugurkontel/twitter-clone/README.md

 # twitter-clone

-It is the twitter clone created using Ionic, Capacitor and Angular.
+It is the twitter clone created using Ionic, Capacitor and Angular 12.

 ### Features
 - Dynamic multi-language support with ngx translate
-- Dynamic multi-theme support (
-currently being developed on 3 themes)
+- Dynamic multi-theme support (currently being developed on 3 themes)
 - Basic system inheritance for features such as platform detection, device features detection, internet status flow, multi-language support management
+- Ionic gestures tools for finger gestures (currently only used in sidebar)
-- Custom pipe structures
+- An example pipe structure
-- An example http service structure has been added
+- An exemplary service structure
 - Created with angular lazy loading structure